alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 layout: post
 date: 2018-04-18 12:00:33 +00:00
 title: (Anti) Social Media
-tags:
-  - talks
+topic:
-  - trust and safety
+  - Inclusion and accessibility
+  - Talks I've given
 summary: Slides and notes for a talk about online harassment, and why you should always design with an abusive ex in mind.
-old_syntax_highlighting: true
 ---

 This is a talk I gave today for students on Bournemouth University's Cyber Security Management course.